-Portfolios must be submitted in electronic format in pdf of no more than 15 MB and should include the following:
+Portfolios must be submitted in electronicin electronic format in pdf of no more than 15 MB and should include the following:

 - Applicant's name and contact information - Table of contents - A description of the applicant's individual contribution to any group or professional design projects. - Academic, personal and/or professional projects.
-Each project should include: - ☐ The project title and date - ☐ Whether the work was done for academic, professional, or personal purposes - ☐ If academic in purpose, the course title and number
+Each project should include: - The project title and date - Whether the work was done for academic, professional, or personal purposes - If academic in purpose, the course title and number

 Electronic portfolios must be sent as .pdf files no more than 15 MB.
-(Online portfolio links can be accepted with a pdf downloadable file.)
+(Online portfolio links can be accepted if they can provide a downloadable file.